zainafzal88/blog/_posts/2020-08-30-commenting-system-blog.md

 [EnableCors("AllowOrigin")]
 ```

-If you get red squiffly lines, in the above three line, import what's needed
+If you get red squiggly lines, in the above three lines, import what's needed

 **Code Explanation:**